 All work involving entry into confined spaces shall be conducted according to current Occupational Safety and Health Administration (OSHA) standards and accepted industrial practices.
-Contractors shall submit to the Buyer for approval a Confined Space Entry Plan that meets the requirements of OSHA 29 CFR 1910.146.
 Contractors shall utilize a permit system for confined space entry.
 Personnel shall be trained on confined space hazards and precautions prior to entry.
+A trained attendant or supervisor shall be present at all times during confined space entry.
 The contractor shall supply all tools, equipment, and monitoring instruments necessary for safe confined space entry.

 The Buyer's SHEA Department will provide contractors with information on known and suspected hazards of existing confined space entry locations at Buyer's facility.
+Buyer's confined space entry procedures may be provided to contractors for information purposes only.